crcn/tandem-old/README.md

 Saffron is a code-first visual editor for building web applications, and more.

 This project is still in its early stages.
 Alpha should be ready sometime early fall 2017.
-Documentation will not be provided until then.

 <img src="https://cloud.githubusercontent.com/assets/757408/12023393/e9b9cf50-ad4d-11e5-85db-58ce5232757e.png" width="800px" />